MicrosoftDocs/winrt-api/windows.applicationmodel/package_checkupdateavailabilityasync_726867427.md

 ## -see-also
 [PackageUpdateAvailabilityResult](packageupdateavailabilityresult.md)

+## -known-issues
+This method fails if used on Package.Current.
+See the below example for how to retrieve update information about the app's own package.

 ## -examples

 An app developer wants to have a button in their app that allows a user to check for app updates.
 To enable the app to check if an update is available, they use the CheckUpdateAvailabilityAsync method as shown below.